naruaika/naruaika/README.md

 - 👀 I'm interested in computer science, languages, human, and cultures
 - 🌱 I'm currently learning anything
 - 💞️ I'm looking to collaborate on technologies that make people's lives better
-- 📫 You can reach me by sending an email to idmuslimdev@gmail.com
+- 📫 You can reach me by sending an email to mail@naruaika.me

 <!---
 naruaika/naruaika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.